Zylern/Smali-Helper/README.md

 # Smali Helper
 A simple android app which will help you to learn Smali Opcodes.

-The codes used in this app belongs to *Virtuos Ten Studio* and i will take no credit for their content.
+The codes explanations used in this app belongs to *Virtuos Ten Studio* and i will take no credit for their content.

 ## Screenshots
 <img src="https://i.imgur.com/0JsWFB5.jpg" Height=40% Width=44% HSPACE=5> <img src="https://i.imgur.com/fxRmF5O.jpg" ALIGN = "right" Height=40% Width=44% VSPACE=10>